davejfox/Sweet-Links/README.md

 # Documentation
-Download the repo and see the example.html file.
+Download the repo and see the index.html file for examples and documentation.